Entomophagy in humans: History

-Precursors of Homo sapiens and insects consumption
+Precursors of humans and insect consumption

 Evidence suggests that evolutionary precursors of Homo sapiens were entomophagous and arachnophagous.
 Insectivory also features to various degrees amongst extant primates, such as marmosets and tamarins, and some researchers suggest that the earliest primates were nocturnal, arboreal insectivores.
 Similarly, most extant apes are insectivorous to some degree.

 The archaeological record, in the form of bone tools with wear marks, shows that early hominids such as Australopithecus robustus would gather termites for consumption.
 Lesnik also reviews multiple studies concluding that wear marks running along the length of the bone are indicative of tools used for digging up termite mounds.
-These markings are different than those on tools that might have been used to dig up plants and roots, which would have wear marks in multiple directions from digging at a horizontal angle and possibly hitting rocks which aren't present in termite hills.
+These markings are different than those on tools that might have been used to dig up plants and roots, which would have wear marks in multiple directions from digging at a horizontal angle and possibly hitting rocks which are not present in termite hills.
 Similarly a review of isotope studies show that A. robustus was not eating large amounts of plants and fruits as a source of protein, but it was instead being fulfilled by other means such as animal or insect protein.

-Modern human's larger brain size is often attributed to the theory that it was made possible due to an increase in consumption of meat.
+Modern human's larger brain size is often attributed to the theory that it was made possible due to an increase in the consumption of meat.
 The remains of KNM-ER 1808, a specimen of Homo erectus dated to around 1.8 million years ago, has often been used as evidence for the hunter model due to its abnormal bone growths pointing to hypervitaminosis A from consuming excess animal liver.
 However, Mark Skinner has proposed that consuming bee larvae and pupae could also provide enough vitamin A to cause hypervitaminosis A. Due to insects nutritional value and abundance, they would also be able to provide the necessary amount of protein required for hominin such as H. erectus.

 Coprolites and cave paintings

 Before humans had tools to hunt or farm, insects may have represented an important part of their diet.
 Evidence has been found analyzing coprolites from caves in the US and Mexico.
-Coprolites in caves in the Ozark Mountains were found to contain insect (ants, beetle larvae, lice), as well as arachnids (ticks, mites).
+Coprolites in caves in the Ozark Mountains were found to contain insects (ants, beetle larvae, lice), as well as arachnids (ticks, mites).

 Cave paintings in Altamira, north Spain, which have been dated from about 30,000 to 9,000 BC, depict the collection of edible insects and wild bee nests, suggesting a possibly entomophagous society.
-Cocoons of wild silkworm (Triuncina religiosae) were found in ruins in Shanxi Province of China, from 2,000 to 2,500 years BC.
+Cocoons of wild silkworms (Triuncina religiosae) were found in ruins in Shanxi Province of China, from 2,000 to 2,500 years BC.
 The cocoons were discovered with large holes in them, suggesting the pupae were eaten.
 Many ancient entomophagy practices have changed little over time compared with other agricultural practices, leading to the development of modern traditional entomophagy.